GSA/challenges-and-prizes/_posts/2020-06-23-winners-qa-tim-mackey.md

 layout: post
 title: A Winner's Q&A with Tim K. Mackey
-tagline: A past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge shares his advice for the competition's latest crop of victors
+tagline: A past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge shares some wisdom for the competition's latest crop
 excerpt: We caught up with a past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to learn why they participated in the competition, what impact their prize-winning solution is making today, and what advice they have